 In order to celebrate the specialty of our God-given life, students have the privilege of dressing up on the designated "Birthday Celebration Day" each month.
 This date will be listed in the Warrior Weekly.
-In addition to the monthly dress up day, students may bring a non-edible treat to school ON their birthdays.
-Students may bring small items (pencils, stickers, erasers, etc.) to distribute to their classmates.
+In addition to the monthly dress up day, students may bring a treat to school ON their birthdays.
+Students may bring small items (pencils, stickers, erasers, etc.) or individually wrapped packets/treats to distribute to their classmates and send home.

 Students with summer birthdays will celebrate on the designated date listed in the Warrior Weekly.
 In order to avoid hurt feelings birthday party invitations may be distributed during the school day, provided there is an invitation for